kientt265/-web2-e-commerce-microservices/README.markdown

 ## VNPay Integration

 The Payment Service integrates with VNPay, a popular payment gateway.
 This integration handles the secure redirection of users to the VNPay portal for payment, and processes the callback from VNPay to update order statuses.

+## Mail Service

+The Mail Service is responsible for sending email notifications to users.
+It listens for specific events on Kafka (e.g., `order-events` for new order confirmations) and uses SMTP to send out emails.
+This ensures users receive timely updates regarding their interactions with the e-commerce system.

 ## Contributing